 Gligorga, M., Kralj, K., Plenkovic-Moraj, A., Hinz, F., Acs, E., Grigorszky, I., Cocquyt, C. and Van de Vijver, B. (2009).
 Observations on the diatom Navicula hedinii Hustedt (Bacillariophyceae) and its transfer to a new genus Envekadea Van de Vijver et al. gen. nov.
 European Journal of Phycology 44(1): 123-138.
 10.1080/09670260802389783

 Hein, M.K., Winsborough, B.M. and Sullivan, M.J.
 (2008).
 Bacillariophyta (diatoms) of the Bahamas.
 Iconographia Diatomologica 19: 1-303.

 Lee, S.S., Tobias, F.A.C., and Van de Vijver, B. (2013).
 Envekadea metzeltinii sp. nov., a new diatom (Bacillariophyta) species from the subtropical karstic wetlands of the Florida Everglades, U.S.A.
 Phytotaxa 115 (1): 15-24. doi:10.11646/phytotaxa.115.1.2

 Metzeltin, D. and Lange-Bertalot, H. (2007).
 Tropical Diatoms of South America II.
 Iconographia Diatomologica 18, 1-877.

-Envekadea metzeltinii has so far been found in Florida (Everglades coastal marine and brackish wetlands), Mexico (Yucatan) and the Bahamas (Hein et al. 2008).
-This taxon was present in low numbers (<1% relative abundance) in a periphyton assemblage associated with green algae and bladderwort from a brackish marsh location with 3900 µS/cm conductivity, 6.5 pH, and 270 µg/g total phosphorus.
+Envekadea metzeltinii has been found in Florida (Everglades coastal marine and brackish wetlands), Mexico (Yucatan) and the Bahamas (Hein et al. 2008).
+This taxon was present in low numbers (< 1% relative abundance) in a periphyton assemblage of green algae and bladderwort from a brackish marsh.
+The water chemistry was 3900 µS/cm conductivity, 6.5 pH, and 270 µg/g total phosphorus.